leonblaeser/2021-ss-organizational-culture/coursework.md

 ---

-# Organizational Culture

-## 3.2 Reasoning - Why do we need organizational culture?
+### 3.2 Reasoning - Why do we need organizational culture?

 - Transforms employees into a team
 - Helps to keep human resources in _War for talents_